mqcomplab/PRIME/README.md

 ## Protein Refinement in Molecular Ensembles

-PRIME - Protein Refinement in Molecular Ensembles Mastering the art of protein refinement, one conformation at a time
+### 🪄 Mastering the art of protein refinement, one conformation at a time 🪄